 All data generated through bioprofiling and screening activities are published in EU-OPENSCREEN’s open-access European Chemical Biology Database (ECBD).
 These annotated, standardised and controlled datasets create over time a comprehensive coverage of chemical and biological space which complement and extend upon existing public bioactivity data sets.

-Bioprofiling assays are performed at selected EU-OPENSCREEN screening partner sites.
+Bioprofiling assays are performed at selected EU-OPENSCREEN screening partner sites, who have joined forces in a unique and collaborative effort.

 The specific bioprofiling assays were allocated to the respective sites based on their proven expertise and experience in the field.